Yin2610/TPISG_Automation/README.md

 # TPISG_Automation
-This is an automation project for my CCA (TP International Students Group).
+This is an automation project for my CCA (TP International Students Group) using AppSheet and Apps Script.

 Automation tasks I plan to do are